 The beQuiet!
 Dark Rock Pro 4 CPU cooler

 Many of you might be surprised why we’re getting a CPU cooler for the Ryzen 7 lineup since AMD is usually providing a great stock one with their CPUs; and no, the answer is not necessarily performance related.
 With this Ryzen refresh, AMD pushed their architecture to its limits and thus, they are recommending third party coolers for better thermal dissipation and are not including any stock cooler with the Ryzen 7 3800XT or the Ryzen 9 3900XT.
-Because of this, we recently wrote up the best aftermarket coolers for the 3800XT and 3900XT which may be useful for any new Matisse builders.

 Introducing the Dark Rock Pro 4, a fully-fledged tower air cooler that is able to easily cool up to 250 W TDP.
 This cooler is no disappointment, making for one of the most capable and silent air coolers out there at the $90 price point.
 This cooler smashes all expectations and even though it might be a bit boring looking with its industrial non-RGB aesthetic, the brushed aluminum finish with no LEDs is sufficient for a clean look.
 Beyond the excellent build quality of the tower, we also love the 135mm Silent Wings 3 fans that keep this device so quiet even during load.